lojan86/Model/README.md

-# animalmodel02.ipynb - This file conatain our base model
+# animalmodel02.ipynb - This file contain our base model
 YOLOv8 Animal Detection Model

 This repository contains a custom-trained YOLOv8 model for animal detection, developed as part of the Intelligent Animal Trap Utilizing Detection Technology project.